SECTION 7: THE WITHDRAWL OF THE KING

 The charge may seem trivial in our 21st century culture, but in fact, there is something ludicrous in the picture of supposed distinguished teachers making the long trip from Jerusalem solemnly to prefer such a charge against a great Prophet whose words and works were filling the land with wonder.
 However, to the mind of the Pharisees and so-called religious leaders, the traditions of the elders were to them matters of great importance.

-These traditions consisted in the collected interpretations of the Old Testament law which had been given by God to Moses and passed down by the Rabbis.
-These religious traditions had come to be regarded as of more importance and authority than the law itself.
-To neglect these traditions was to these old formalists the most serious of sins.
-This particular requirement as to the washing of hands in a religiously prescribed manner before partaking of food was for some reason regarded as peculiarly sacred.
+These traditions consisted in the adding of collected man-ordained interpretations of the Old Testament law which was originally given by God to Moses and passed down by the Rabbis.
+These religious traditions had come to be regarded as of more importance and authority than God’s written law itself.
+To neglect these traditions was to these formalists the most serious of sins.
+This particular requirement of the washing of hands in a religiously prescribed manner before partaking of food was for some reason regarded as peculiarly sacred.

 This charge gave Jesus an opportunity for rebuking the Pharisees and so-called religious leaders of His day, and it also gave Jesus an opportunity for showing the difference between religious traditions and real defilement.
-It opened the door wide to reveal the difference between purity of the soul and the observance of a form of religious behavior, and between true religion and false religion.
+It opened the door wide to reveal the difference between purity of the soul and the observance of a form of religious behavior, and between true religion and false religion or true Christianity.

 Something Else To Consider:

-In condemning the Pharisees Jesus quoted an appropriate passage from the prophet Isaiah: “These people draw near to me with their mouth, and honor Me with their lips, but their heart is far from me.
+In condemning the Pharisees Jesus quoted an appropriate passage from the prophet Isaiah: “These people draw near to Me with their mouth, and honor Me with their lips, but their heart is far from Me.
 And in vain they worship Me, teaching as doctrines the commandments of men.”
-If the truth were told, every generation since the time of Jesus, hypocritical leaders have committed the same spiritual crime as these so-called religious leaders Jesus addressed in our Scripture to consider.
+If the truth were told, in every generation since the time of Jesus, hypocritical leaders have committed the same spiritual crime as these so-called religious leaders Jesus addressed in our Scripture to consider.

 And, if the truth were told, many false doctrines have been passed off as important as or more important than the written and preserved Word of God.
 Make no mistake about it, Jesus will deal with the 20th and 21st century wrongful, deceitful, and eternally damaging traditions of men when He returns and establishes His millennial righteous kingdom.
 Are we spiritually ready for the coming of end time events as described by Jesus and other insightful biblical writers?
 Or have we succumbed to any of the many false doctrines and end time traditions of men?